SM8UTI/Hostinger-Redesign-Website/README.md

 <br/>

-Like our previous codefest, this codefest is also creating static website with no need of creating backend of the website.
-This time, it is compulsory for you to create a redesigned version of Hostinger website.
-You aren't supposed to create clone of it but to think yourself about how the design can be improved and implement it in code.
+Like our previous codefest, this codefest also creates a static website with no need to create a backend of the website.
+This time, it is compulsory for you to create a redesigned version of the Hostinger website.
+You aren't supposed to create a clone of it but to think yourself about how the design can be improved and implement it in code.
 You have to only code the front-end part, no back-end code is needed.

 Here are the things that are important/required for your redesigned website: